quarto-dev/quarto-web/docs/get-started/authoring/_footer.md

 -   [Websites](/docs/websites/) --- Publish collections of documents as a website.
 Websites support multiple forms of navigation and full-text search.

+-   [Blogs](/docs/website/website-blog.qmd) --- Create a blog with an about page, flexible post listings, categories, RSS feeds, and over twenty themes.

 -   [Books](/docs/books/) --- Create books and manuscripts in print (PDF, MS Word) and online (HTML, ePub) formats.

 -   [Interactivity](/docs/interactive/) --- Include interactive components to help readers explore the concepts and data you are presenting more deeply.